railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	You'd not usually be signed on as a PC administrator when you're just running the Open ERP client, but if there have been problems in the installation it's easier to remain as an administrator after the installation so that you can make any necessary fixes than to switch user as you alternate between roles as a tester and a software installer.

 Start the GTK client on the server through the Windows Start menu there.
 The main client window appears, identifying the server you're connected to (which is \ ``localhost``\   – your own server PC – by default).
-If the message  *No database found, you must create one*  appears then you've successfully connected to an Open ERP server containing, as yet, no databases.
+If the message :guilabel:`No database found, you must create one` appears then you've successfully connected to an Open ERP server containing, as yet, no databases.

 .. figure:: images/new_login_dlg.png